-31. On application by a life company, APRA may grant transitional relief from the obligation for the life company to comply with any requirement in this Prudential Standard up until 31 December 2014.
+31. On application by a life company, APRA may grant transitional relief from the obligation for the life company to comply with any requirement in this Prudential Standard.
+Any relief granted by APRA under this paragraph will have effect until no later than 31 December 2014.